-- Click to filter the recordings.
+Click to filter the recordings.
 From: Show recordings done after a certain point in time.
 To: Show recordings up until a certain point in time.

-Source Show recordings based on source.
+Source : Show recordings based on source.
 The source refers to the sensor.
 Event: Show recordings based on events.
 Storage: Show recordings based on storage type.

-Ongoing recordings: Show all ongoing recordings on the device.
+Choose which Ongoing recordings: Show all ongoing recordings on the device.
 Start a recording on the device.

-Choose which storage device to save to.

 Stop a recording on the device.

-Triggered recordings will end when manually stopped or when the device is shut down.
+Triggered recordings will end when manually stopped or when the storage device to save to. device is shut down.
 Continuous recordings will continue until manually stopped.
 Even if the device is shut down, the recording will continue when the device starts up again.

-Play the recording.
 Stop playing the recording.
-Show or hide information and options about the recording.
+Show or hide information and options about the Play the recording. recording.
 Set export range: If you only want to export part of the recording, enter a time span.
 Note that if you work in a different time zone than the location of the device, the time span is based on the device's time zone.
 Encrypt: Select to set a password for exported recordings.
-It will not be possible to open the exported file without the password.
-Click to delete a recording.
-Export: Export the whole or a part of the recording.
+It will not be possible to open the exported file without the password. recording.Export: Export the whole or a part of the recording.